rrthomas/nancy/Cookbook.nancy.md

 ## Adding a date to a template using a program <a name="date-example"></a>

-Given a simple page template, a timestamp can be added by using the `date` command with `\$paste`:
+Given a simple page template, a datestamp can be added by using the `date` command with `\$paste`:

 ```